 - An appraisal of the property you’re purchasing

 During loan processing and underwriting, the lender and underwriters assess your information, sometimes called your risk profile, to see how much of a mortgage you can handle and pay back on time.
-The lender evaluates information through a software program, manually or both to come to a decision about loaning you a mortgage.
+The lender evaluates information either through a software program or manually —or sometimes both — to reach a decision about loaning you a mortgage.
 At this time, the lender can approve or deny the loan, or ask for more information — that is, approve you conditionally.
-Don’t be surprised if you do get a request for more information — this is very common.
+Don’t be surprised if you do get a request for more information: It’s very common.

 During the closing, you’ll sign paperwork agreeing to the loan terms and the transfer of the property, and get the keys to your new home.
 You’ll also be responsible for paying closing costs at this time, which includes the origination fee if your lender charges one.
 There might be other fees, as well, such as an underwriting fee or documentation preparation fee and title insurance and attorney fees.

 The various closing costs and fees fall into three categories:

 - Those that may go up to 10 percent

 - Those that may go up without limit under special circumstances

 If allowable changes occur, a revised loan estimate will be provided.